rajbodhak/aicx/README.md

 > Generate beautiful, conventional commit messages using AI.
 Say goodbye to "fix stuff" commits! 👋

 **AICX** is a CLI tool that uses AI (OpenAI or Gemini) to automatically generate meaningful commit messages based on your staged changes.
-It follows the [Conventional Commits](https://www.conventionalcommits.org/) specification.
+It follows the [Conventional Commits](https://www.conventionalcommits.org/) specification and automatically pushes to your remote repository.

 ## ✨ Features